Adoption

 Can you enforce an open adoption agreement?

 Yes, but it can be difficult.
-You would need to start proceedings in the court to enforce an open adoption.
+You would need to start proceedings in the Family Court to enforce an open adoption.
 If the adoptive parents decide to stop passing information to you, or move somewhere where it’s not possible for you to have regular contact with the child, there may not be a lot you can do.

 Open adoption agreements rely on both of you wanting to make it work and the adoptive parents allowing you to keep in contact.